 Other temporary French visas are categorized as special purpose visas, or visas specific for certain circumstances.
 These include:

-• Extended private stays lasting between 3-6 months, where you can show ability to fund yourself and agree not to undertake any professional or work activity
+- Extended private stays lasting between 3-6 months, where you can show the ability to fund yourself and agree not to undertake any professional or work activity

 Long-term French visas

-The visa application process for long-stay visas is very much the same as for other French visas.
+The visa application process for long-stay visas is similar to other French visas.
 This includes the option to apply online and the requirement to visit the French embassy or consulate in your home country to pay the fees and give your biometric data.
 The general fee for long-stay visas is €99.
 You will also need to provide the necessary supporting documentation including anything relevant to the purposes of your stay.

 Your long-stay visa will give you the right to travel around the Schengen Area for up to 90 days in any 180-day period.
 You will need to apply for a French residence permit within two months of arriving to legally remain in France.